MaterializeInc/materialize/doc/user/content/sql/types/jsonb.md

    2
   ```

-- Use an `int` to access the value in an array at a specific index:
+- Use an `int` to return the value in an array at a specific index:

   ```sql
   SELECT '["1", "a", 2]'::jsonb->1 AS field_jsonb;